 When Spain transitioned to democracy and entered the European single market, Bilbao was hit on almost every front.
-Affected by the same global crisis that struck cities in Europe and the US, Bilbao's industrial companies were unable to compete economically in a global market, particularly with Asia's lower salaries.
+Affected by the same global crisis that struck European and US cities, Bilbao's industrial companies were unable to compete economically in a global market, particularly with Asia's lower salaries.
 Unemployment soared.
 ETA's bloody tactics put intense political pressure on the young democratic institutions, murdering close to one hundred people in 1980 alone.
-In August 1983, heavy rains flooded the City's obsolete drainage infrastructure, leaving several neighborhoods under water and killing several people.
+In August 1983, heavy rains flooded the city's obsolete drainage infrastructure, leaving neighborhoods under water and killing several people.
 "It was a dark city," admitted Aburto.
 Areso described the situation as "do or die . . .
 It was so desperate that leaders at all levels of government agreed that they had to do something about it."